teaforthecat/bones-http/README.md

 ## WebSocket

 Another way to consume an event-stream is via a WebSocket.
-You can use the same function so serve both SSE and WebSocket connections.
+You can use the same function to serve both SSE and WebSocket connections.
 The WebSocket connection will only serve the `:data` attribute.
 The `:event` and `:id` will be dropped because those features aren't in the protocol.